alphagov/govuk-rfcs/rfc-145-unarchive-govuk_admin_template.md

-# Unarchive govuk_admin_template Bootstrap project
+---
 Author: Ryan Brooks
 Date: January 2022
-Deadline for decision 14th January 2022
+Deadline for decision: 14th January 2022
+---
+# Unarchive govuk_admin_template Bootstrap project
 ## Summary

 The [govuk-admin-template](https://github.com/alphagov/govuk_admin_template) gem has been deprecated for a while, and new GOV.UK admin applications should be built using the [layout component in govuk_publishing_components](https://govuk-publishing-components.herokuapp.com/component-guide/layout_for_admin).
 Ideally, we would have migrated all our applications to use the new Design System and publishing components, however there are still several in active use which still rely on govuk-admin-template.
 The GitHub project is archived, and is therefore read-only.